PhosCity/muxsh/README.md

 # Introduction

 muxsh is a wrapper for [SubKt](https://github.com/Myaamori/SubKt) that was written with the aim of sorting out the output of SubKt.
 While the output of SubKt is not bad, the important information can sometimes be hidden among a wall of text that is not entirely necessary to the end user to see.
 So this tool takes both the stdout and stderr of SubKt and presents in more digestable format.
-It is config based where you can save any number of your projects that you're currently working on and choose

 ## Main feature of muxsh